eiarhabi/MDR_LEAUDIO/README.md

 ## Technical Detail

-Sony checks if **Qualcomm LE Audio Service** - `vendor.somc.qti_lea.support` exists in system properties when determining LE Audio capability of an Android device.
-This logic make it impossible for non-Qualcomm devices users (e.g. Pixel) to enable LE Audio for their Sony earbuds.
+Sony checks if **Qualcomm LE Audio Support** exists by searching `vendor.somc.qti_lea.support` attribute in system properties when determining LE Audio capability of an Android device.
+This makes it impossible for non-Qualcomm devices users (e.g. Pixel) to enable LE Audio for their Sony earbuds.
 This modified version disables Sony's LE Audio capability detection.

 ## Credits